openworm/org.geppetto.docs/source/usinggeppetto.rst

 If user fails to specify a legend, the instance path of the variable being plotted will be used.
 However, it will only be partially displayed to save space inside the widget.
-To view the full name of the variable user can hover over the legend and a tooltip with full name will appear.
+To view the full name of the variable user can hover over the legend and a tool-tip with full name will appear.

 Setting Options
 ----------